 Travel expense, in excess of the cost of the least expensive available transportation, for a household member with a disability who as a result of the disability is physically unable to use the least expensive available transportation and who uses the least expensive transportation practical in connection with necessary activities which cannot be performed by another household member.

+(5) Notice of Determined or Redetermined Rent.
+Upon calculating or recalculating a tenant’s rent, the LHA shall provide the tenant with a notice of the determined or redetermined rent containing the following information:

+(a) The rental amount and the date when it will be effective;

+(b) The calculation of tenant’s monthly gross household income and monthly net household income detailing the amounts and sources of income and any deductions; and

+(c) Notice of the tenant’s right to file a grievance under the LHA’s grievance procedure in the event of a factual error.

 : Lease Requirements

 Lease as a Condition of Public Housing; Approval of Lease Terms by the Department; Prior Leases to Remain in Effect Pending Approval of New Lease Terms by the Department; Implementation of New Lease Terms.
 A lease executed by the LHA and the tenant for each unit of public housing shall be a condition of occupancy of the unit by the tenant and other household members.
 The terms of the lease used by the LHA may vary by program but all such terms shall be approved by the Department in advance of any use by the LHA.
 In developing a lease to be submitted for approval by the Department, the LHA shall consult with any affected LTO(s).
 In the event of disagreement over a lease term in a lease submitted for approval by the Department, the LTO may present its position to the Department.
 Pending approval by the Department of a lease containing the lease requirements set out in 760 CMR 6.06 the LHA shall continue to use the lease then in effect.